rsksmart/devportal-1.0/README.md

 1. Create a markdown file which contains **only** front matter.
-1. Edit `/.git-cached-copy.config.json` to specify the details of files from other git repositories should be copied.
+1. Edit `/.git-cached-copy.config.json` to specify the details of files from other git repositories that should be copied.

 Tips: